simbody/simbody/README.md

 1. Allow executables to find Simbody libraries (.dylib's or so's) by adding the Simbody lib directory to your linker path.
 There are two cases in which this is unnecessary:
     1. If you chose your `CMAKE_INSTALL_PREFIX` to be `/usr/`
     2. If you chose your `CMAKE_INSTALL_PREFIX` to be `/usr/local/` (the default), AND your libraries are in `/usr/local/lib/`.
 Go check!
-On some platforms, the libraries are in an additional subdirectory (on Ubuntu 13.10: `/usr/local/lib/x86_64-linux-gnu`).
+On recent Ubuntu versions, the libraries are in an additional subdirectory (on Ubuntu 13.10: `/usr/local/lib/x86_64-linux-gnu`).

         * Mac: